AnyChart/docs.anychart.com/Gantt_Chart/DataGrid.md

 To customize how expand/collapse buttons look, use the {api:anychart.core.ui.DataGrid#buttons}buttons(){api} method.
 Their settings are configured using the {api:anychart.core.gantt.DataGridButton}anychart.core.gantt.DataGridButton{api} class.

 Here is a sample of a data grid with customized expand/collapse buttons.
-The text is altered, the background is turned off in the *normal* (collapsed) and *selected* (expanded) states, and buttons are made more distinct when hovered:
+The text is altered, the background is disabled in the *normal* (collapsed) and *selected* (expanded) states, and buttons are made more distinct when hovered:

 ```
 // get buttons configuration object